timescale/docs/timescaledb/how-to-guides/install-timescaledb/installation-source.md

     [CMake documentation][cmake-download].
 *   C language compiler for your operating system, such as `gcc` or `clang`.

+If you are installing from source on a Microsoft Windows system, you also need:
+*   Visual Studio 2015 or later, packaged with CMake version 3.11 or later, and Git components.

 <procedure>

 ### Installing self-hosted TimescaleDB from source